 Mt Coot-tha Lookout

 Mt Coot-tha Lookout is by far the best way to look over Brisbane, offering breathtaking panoramic views of the city and beyond to Moreton Bay.
-Reward yourself with sweeping views after your trail walk, or simply drive to the summit, or drive-park-and-ride the free shuttle bus from the botanic gardens.
+Reward yourself with sweeping views after your trail walk, or simply drive to the summit.

 Certainly a must-visit destination for tourists, the lookout is also a special location for get-togethers with friends, date nights and families.
 You can BYO picnic, or The Summit Cafe is open for takeaways and limited dining.
 The Summit Restaurant is currently closed for refurbishment and due to reopen for fine dining and events in mid-2021.

 Mt Coot-tha is just seven kilometres from the Brisbane Central Business District.
 Leave the car at home and catch the 471 bus on Adelaide Street (stop 34 or 41).
 Hop off at the Brisbane Botanic Gardens Mt Coot-tha (stop 19) for the Visitor Information Centre, or continue on to Mt Coot-tha Lookout.

 - Explore your own backyard with Brisbetter Explore

 - Mt Coot-tha Reserve | Beginner's guide to walking